nikkis/OrchestratorJSGadgeteer/README.md

 How to use
 ----------

+0. Download OrchestratorJSGadgeteer and unzip it.
 1. Create a new Gadgeteer project e.g. CoffeeMachine
 2. Select your Gadgeteer board e.g. spider 1

-3. Add atleast power and wifi modules to your board
+3. Add at least power and wifi modules to your board

 4. Add the OrchestratorJSClient to your solution:
 	- Right-click your _SOLUTION_ -> add -> Existing Project